Pinocchio (Fables): The imperial conference

-In "Sons of Empire," Pinocchio attends the imperial conference with his father, where he is expected to provide details of Fabletown's population and defenses, having been a longtime resident.
+In "Sons of Empire", Pinocchio attends the imperial conference with his father, where he is expected to provide details of Fabletown's population and defenses, having been a longtime resident.
 When the Snow Queen describes an apocalyptic plans for dealing with the mundane world: a series of plagues, fires and then a three-year winter to wipe out the mundy civilization and reduce any survivors to barbarism, Pinocchio is appalled.
 After a discussion with Sir Rodney Greenwood, he finds himself in the position of having to make a counter-proposal.
 He responds by saying that an attack of that magnitude would prompt Fabletown to reveal its existence to the mundys (mundane peoples), would be so angry at the Empire's use of biological weapons that they would immediately unite with Fabletown and with each other, using their combined infrastructure and technology to invade the Homelands using magic, automatic weapons and fighter jets.
 As such, Geppetto decides that the Snow Queen's three-year plan will not work.
 The others believe Pinocchio, for he is magically compelled to only have the Adversary's best interests at heart.
 Secretly, Geppetto tells the Snow Queen that they must wipe out Fabletown without first attacking the mundys.

 "War and Pieces"

 Pinocchio later escapes from the Imperial homeworld and makes it to Fabletown, where he negotiates a deal to end the war with the Empire.
 The terms of the deal are that Pinocchio would reveal the location of five hidden gates to the Fables and, in exchange, Geppetto would be allowed to sign the Fabletown Compact and offered the same general amnesty for past deeds as Bigby and Frau Totenkinder.
 Pinocchio is able to seemingly go against Geppetto's wishes and ally with his father's enemies because he believes himself to be acting in Geppetto's best interests.
 Attempting to cheer his father up, Pinocchio finds an old set of wooden soldiers Geppetto had worked on centuries before and gives them to his father as a present.
-Geppetto is pleased and Pinocchio is happy that he's helped his father, unaware that the soldiers are alive and Geppetto plans to use them as his spies.
+Geppetto is pleased and Pinocchio is happy that he has helped his father, unaware that the soldiers are alive and Geppetto plans to use them as his spies.